 1. Cyber Security Architect: YOY Demand: ▲18%

 What this tells us: Trusted networks are a thing of the past.
 As we head toward a Zero-Trust environment, every connection is considered untrusted until verified.
-The architect provides the vision and consistency to create an appropriate strategy, to reflect organizational policies and industry standards in this intricate role.
+Hiring an IT architect provides the vision and consistency to create an appropriate strategy, to reflect organizational policies and industry standards in this intricate role.

 2. Cloud Security Architect YOY Demand: ▲22%